 The Knights of Columbus

-Camraderie, friendship, and the joy of working towards a greater cause.
-This is what the Knights of Columbus embodies.
-The Knights of Columbus Council #8602 meets on the third Tuesday of every month at 7:30 p.m. in the Mary Room.
+“Camaraderie, friendship, and the joy of working towards a greater cause.” - This is what the Knights of Columbus embodies.
+The Knights of Columbus Council #8602 meets on the third Tuesday of every month at 7:30 p.m..
 This is an open invitation for all men to join us for a meeting to see for yourself what it's all about.
-Feel free to contact one of the Knights of Columbus officers, listed below, if you have any questions about the Knights of Columbus.
+Feel free to contact one of the Knights of Columbus officers, listed below, if you have any questions about the Knights of Columbus or meeting dates, times, locations.

 If you would like to read more about the Knights of Columbus, check out the Ontario Knights of Columbus, Thunder Bay Knights of Columbus or Official Knights of Columbus websites.
 For a list of upcoming Knights of Columbus events, check out the Thunder Bay events calendar.